dyang165/dyang165.github.io/_pages/about.md

 ---

 Welcome to my personal page!
-I am a Computer Science Ph.D. student at the [Signal Analysis and Interpretation Laboratory](https://sail.usc.edu) at the University of Southern California advised by Professor [Shrikanth Narayanan](https://sail.usc.edu/people/shri.html).
+I am a Computer Science Ph.D. student at the University of Southern California.
+I am a member of the [Signal Analysis and Interpretation Laboratory](https://sail.usc.edu), advised by Professor [Shrikanth Narayanan](https://sail.usc.edu/people/shri.html).
 My work is suppported by the NSF Graduate Research Fellowship.

 I am current interested in *multimodal transformers, vision-language modeling, and multimodal media understanding.* I believe there are is a lot to improve in how we are modeling data from different modalities, and ultimately, wish to distill these ideas into inductive biases for AI models.